 If adding regular filter sand, wear an appropriate dust mask.
 Silica dust can be hazardous, so take care not to breathe in the sand dust while adding it to the filter tank.

 Once you have added the amount of filter sand recommended by the filter manufacturer, remove the tape or whatever covering you used on the center pipe and re-install the multiport valve.
 Reconnect the plumbing to the multiport valve.
-It is a good idea to backwash the filter for a few minutes to remove the sand dust before you begin normal filtering.
+It is a good idea to backwash and rinse the filter for a few minutes to remove the sand dust before you begin normal filtering.

 When you are ready, turn the pump off again and change the multiport valve setting to “filter” and turn the pool pump back on.
 Note the reading on the pressure gauge; this is the clean sand filter pressure that you want to maintain.
 Any time you see the pressure 8-10psi over this reading you will want to backwash to clean the filter sand.